siyelo/dna/_docs/economic-model.md

 if a client suddenly goes bankrupt and doesn’t pay?
 What if a consultant gets seriously sick?

-In a “normal” consulting company, consultants get their salary every month and the employer needs to prepare for risks using things like cash buffers and insurances.
+In a "normal" consulting company, consultants get their salary every month and the employer needs to prepare for risks using things like cash buffers and insurances.
 But Siyelo is more like a bunch of collaborating independents, and we leave it up to each individual to manage risk and insurance in their own company.

-Nevertheless it may sound obvious that Siyelo should provide a “rainy day insurance” for each consultant, a shared cash buffer to support a consultant who runs into sudden cash flow problems.
+Nevertheless it may sound obvious that Siyelo should provide a "rainy day insurance" for each consultant, a shared cash buffer to support a consultant who runs into sudden cash flow problems.
 But that money needs to come from somewhere, and will in one way or another cause the Siyelo fee to increase.